erum-786/CODSOFT_REPOSITORY/README.md

    **Mark Task as completed**: Allow users to mark tasks as completed.
    **Remove Task** : Provide an option to remove tasks from the list.

+Thanks a ton for visiting my CODSOFT repository!